Lewis Cass: Second engagement at bridge near Fort Malden

-On July 19, 1812, Colonel Duncan McArthur with a reconnaissance force combined with 150 Ohio infantry troops under Cass are near the bridge leading to Fort Malden.
-Two British artillery guns fire on the Americans and take out an American cannon.
-Cass and his fellow Americans capture two British troops after they cross the bridge.
-All of the Americans safely withdrew with their prisoners.
+On July 19, 1812, Colonel Duncan McArthur led a reconnaissance force combined with 150 Ohio infantry troops under Cass were near the bridge leading to Fort Malden.
+Two British guns fired on the Americans and disabled an American cannon.
+The Americans captured two British soldiers after they crossed the bridge, before safely withdrawing with their prisoners.

 Hit-and-run attack on bridge at the Riviere aux Canards

-On July 28, 1812, Colonel Cass conducts a hit-and-run attack at the Rivière aux Canards driving back a band of Native Americans.
+On July 28, 1812, Colonel Cass conducted a hit-and-run attack at the Rivière aux Canards driving back a band of Native Americans.
 The Americans killed one Native American and scalped him.
 Cass and his fellow Americans then withdrew safely.

 Battle of the Thames

 Cass became colonel of the 27th United States Infantry Regiment on February 20, 1813.
 Soon after, he was promoted to brigadier general in the Regular Army on March 12, 1813.
-Cass took part in the Battle of the Thames, a defeat of British and Native American forces.
+Cass took part in the Battle of the Thames, which saw the death of Tecumseh.
 Cass resigned from the Army on May 1, 1814.